You should ensure that you have a Travel Insurance policy before leaving your home if you plan on Canyoning on your trip.

-If you prefer, you can contact us by telephone or email, on 0800 047 5065 (FREEPHONE) or 01273 773 017 firstname.lastname@example.org
+To contact us by telephone or email, 0800 043 0020 / 01273 092 757 email@example.com

 - Popular Areas for Canyoning

 - Common Injuries

 - Canyoning Equipment

-Pre Existing Medical Conditions
+- Pre-Existing Medical Conditions

 Popular Areas for Canyoning

-Because Canyoning may involve Rock Climbing, descending from cliffs, Swimming in rapids and underneath waterfalls, jumping down, and rappelling, it makes partakers vulnerable to many injuries.
+Because Canyoning may involve rock climbing, descending from cliffs, Swimming in rapids and underneath waterfalls, jumping down, and rappelling, it makes partakers vulnerable to many injuries.

-Canyoning is a dangerous sport with escape from the sides of a canyon often difficult.
-In the past, Canyoneers have used gear that is meant for Running, Mountaineering, Hiking and Climbing and have adapted it to their Sport or Activity, which, after all, combines many other Adventurous Sports.
+Canyoning is a dangerous sport with an escape from the sides of a canyon often tricky.
+In the past, Canyoneers have used gear meant for Running, Mountaineering, Hiking and Climbing.
+They have adapted it to their Sport or Activity, which combines many other Adventurous Sports.